SkySecCoder/goServer/README.md

 # goServer

-Simple go based server for basic hosting anf testing.
+Simple go based server for basic hosting and testing.